richelbilderbeek/EasyCoffee/README.md

 ## Visual check

-After stirring, check visually if all flakes are homogonenized.
+After stirring, check visually if all flakes are homogenized.
 If not, go back to the previous step.
 This step can be safely ommited, as it won't significantly affect the average taste.

 ![7](Pics/7.jpg)